 Supervising Faculty Host:

 The supervising faculty must ensure that interns have verifiable English language skills sufficient to function on a day-to-day basis in their internship environment.
 Language proficiency can be verified through an interview conducted by the sponsoring department, or English language test results (such as TOEFL).
-The supervising faculty must complete Part II of the Student Intern application as well as form DS-7002 (Training/Internship Placement Form – T/IP).
-The T/IP is a US government form that must be signed by the supervising faculty, the ISSP, and the student.
+The supervising faculty must complete Part II of the Student Intern application.
+The supervisor must develop a training plan with detailed learning goals and objectives, a general description of daily activities and an assessment plan.
+The U.S. State Department also requires that the program also opportunities to experience American culture and customs.
+A description of social and cultural activities planned for the student intern should also be detailed.